-You don’t want to simply blend in with the crowd.
-You want to stand apart from the rest.
-And, when you set your ride up with chrome fender trim, you can do just that.
-In fact, chrome accessories, like chrome door handles and chrome rocker panels, are an easy way to get the head-turning gleam you’ve been looking for.
-And, installing these chrome accessories is one of the easiest modifications you can make on your vehicle.
+Don’t just blend in with the crowd — stand apart from the rest by installing chrome fender trim on your four-wheeled pride and joy.
+Accessories like door handles and rocker panels are an easy way to add the head-turning gleam you’ve longed for.
+You’ll also be pleased to learn that installing these chrome accessories is one of the easiest modifications you can make.

-In order to get the longest lasting shine and style for your ride, you’ll want to choose chrome fender trim and accessories made by the best brands in the biz.
-Top names like Putco, TFP and Bully chrome accessories have been known to last longer and shine brighter than the rest.
+You’ll want to choose chrome fender trim and accessoriesmade by some of the best brands in the biz.
+Trim from top names like Putco, ProZ and ICI have been known to last longer and shine brighter than the rest.

-Once you decide whether to opt for Putco chrome trim or Pilot chrome trim, you’re ready to complete the installation.
-Installing chrome fender trim can be done quickly and easily in your own driveway.
-While the installation instructions may vary depending on your specific vehicle and the chrome trim you select, the following directions will allow you to see just how simple the installation is.
+Once you’ve received your product, there’s no reason to dally — get it installed now!
+Fortunately for you, implementing chrome fender trim can be done quickly and easily, right in your own driveway.
+While the instructions may vary depending on your specific vehicle and the trim you select, the following directions will allow you to see just how simple it is.

-There are two methods for installation that you can choose between.
-You’ll either be drilling the fender trim or clipping it.
-Either way, you’ll want to start the installation process by thoroughly cleaning the fender area, ensuring there is no dust, dirt or grime that may interfere with the installation.
+When it comes to the method, you’ll either be drilling the fender trim or clipping it.
+Either way, you’ll want to start the process by thoroughly cleaning the fender area, ensuring there is no dust, dirt or grime that may interfere.

 - Position the fender trim in the desired position.
-Using the pre-drilled holes in the trim as a template, drill holes on flange of vehicle.
+Using the pre-drilled holes in the trim as a template, drill holes on the flange of the vehicle.

 - Insert screws into each hole and use a screwdriver to tighten them.